cloudknit-io/cloudknit/docs/settings/aws_credentials.md

 # AWS Credentials

-AWS credentials are used by zlifecycle to provision your environment on AWS.
+AWS credentials are used by **zLifecycle** to provision your environment on AWS.
 You can provision an environment on AWS only after setting these credentials.

-These credentials can be **created** & **updated** using zLifecycle secrets manager, which is accessible by clicking on the **Settings** Navigation button, as highlighted in the below image.
+These credentials can be **created** & **updated** using **zLifecycle** secrets manager, which is accessible by clicking on the **Settings** Navigation button, as highlighted in the below image.

 ![settings](../assets/images/secrets.png "Settings")